 Climber.
-An unusual and very beautiful climbing rose that flowers in spring and early summer.
+An unusual and very beautiful climbing rose that flowers in spring or early summer only.
 The double, quartered and fragrant flowers are a rich mixture of yellow and apricot orange.
 Healthy dark bronze green foliage.
 Will tolerate some shade and looks lovely scrambling up a tree.
 1956.

 This rose has a sweet fragrance and clusters of large classically shaped pink flowers on a compact climber.
 Suited for smaller spaces.
 Strong upright bushy growth.
 Nice to give to that someone special.